Nonylphenol in your epoxy resin

 1:1 Epoxy Resins

 Ever since epoxies gained significant popularity among the woodworkers and crafts makers, manufacturers and distributors of epoxy resins in North America started to promote their "tabletop" "arts" "crafts" etc., fast curing 1:1 (one to one) by volume mixing ratio epoxy formulations designed for coatings, so-called "decoupage coatings".
+When you consider purchasing a 1:1 resin for arts, tabletops, crafts or other applications, there is a significant (almost guaranteed) chance that the product will contain nonylphenol.

 Filling The Gap In the Formulation